 One of the most famous developer studios from the late 80s and early 90s was The Bitmap Brothers.
 If you had a Commodore Amiga, you know what I’m talking about.
-The Bitmap Brothers is one of those studios that started small but valued quality over quantity which resulted in fantastic games and a rockstar fame among video game companies.
+The Bitmap Brothers are one of those studios that started small but valued quality over quantity which resulted in fantastic games and rockstar fame among video game companies.
 Perhaps one day I’ll write a retrospective about them.
 But today, we’re going to take a look at one of their earliest games: Speedball.

 Speedball is a futuristic action/sports game developed by The Bitmap Brothers and published by Image Works.
 It was originally released in 1988 for the Amiga, DOS and Atari ST and re-released the next year for the Commodore 64.
 In 1990, it was ported to the Sega Master System and the following year to the NES (as KlashBall).
-And in 2013, the Amiga version was ported to the BlackBerry.
+And in 2013, the Amiga version was ported to BlackBerry.

 But as always, let’s first take a look at the covers: